Cisco-Talos/clamav-documentation/src/manual/Development.md

         git valgrind
 ```

 To build with CMake you will also need to install `cmake`.
-CMake 3.13+ is required, so older systems may have better luck installing a modern verson via Python's `pip` package manager rather than using `apt`/`apt-get`.
+CMake 3.13+ is required, so older systems may have better luck installing a modern version via Python's `pip` package manager rather than using `apt`/`apt-get`.

 ```bash
     sudo apt-get install -y python3-pip